 Everyone has seen that photographer at one time or another.
 He’s the guy rocking his camera around his neck, gazing around his surroundings in a perplexed manner while his model rolls her eyes and glances at her watch.
 Clearly, he doesn’t have a clue and is one of the least cool photographers in the business.

-Photographer Jimmy Hickey comes to the rescue of this poor soul (and many photographers like him) in his 7 tip tutorial.
-Hickey explains why it is important to look cool while snapping photos since, as a photographer, “you are representing the art as a whole.”
+Photographer Jimmy Hickey comes to the rescue of this poor soul (and many photographers like him) in his seven tip tutorial.
+Hickey explains why it’s important to look cool while snapping photos since, as a photographer, “you are representing the art as a whole.”